 Health and Energy biweekly gross beta concentrations are in fair agreement when considering data from all locations.
 The status of agreement falls into one of two categories for each site, either good agreement, as shown for the LERF data in Figure 3.1.5; or fair agreement due to a small systematic bias, as shown in Figure 3.1.4 for the 100B Reactor.

-The gross beta scatter plot for all locations are shown in Figure 3.1.6, and regression analysis indicates that on average, Energy reports concentration approximately 0.005 pCi/m3 greater than those reported by Health.
+The gross beta scatter plot for all locations are shown in Figure 3.1.6 and regression analysis indicates that on average a slight bias exists, where Energy reports concentrations approximately 0.007 pCi/m3 greater than those reported by Health.
+Historically, the Health and Energy split gross beta concentrations are in fair agreement, with Energy's results commonly being within 25% of those reported by Health.

-Health and Energy H-3 (tritium) concentrations in monthly atmospheric water vapor are in good agreement, as shown in Figure 3.1.7.
+Health and Energy H-3 (tritium) concentrations in monthly atmospheric water vapor samples are in good agreement, as shown in Figure 3.1.7.
 The Health and Energy detection limits are significantly different.
 Health's detection limit is approximately 1 pCi/m3, and Health detects concentrations in the range from the detection limit to 5 pCi/m3.
-Energy's detection limit is much higher, approximately 5 pCi/m3, and most of their results are considered below the detection limit.
+Energy's detection limit is much higher, approximately 5 pCi/m3, and most of their results are considered below their detection limit.
 Considering the differing detection limits and uncertainty bars, the majority of the Health and Energy data are in good agreement for this reporting period, as the uncertainty bars overlap.
 Historically, the agreement is poor, with Energy often reporting higher concentrations than Health.

-Health and Energy Am-241 concentrations in semiannual air samples are in good agreement (see Figure 3.1.8).
-Most results are below the detection limit of approximately 0.000005 pCi/m3.
-A concentration of 0.00001 pCi/m3, only slightly above the detection limit, was reported at one of the Plutonium Finishing Plant locations.
+Health and Energy Am-241 concentrations in semiannual air samples are generally in good agreement, and most results are below the detection limit of approximately 0.000005 pCi/m3, as can be seen in Figure 3.1.8.
+However, both Health and Energy reported results above the detection limit at PFP N555 in the 200 Area, but Energy's reported concentration is approximately 10 percent of the result reported by Health as shown in Figure 3.1.9.

-Health and Energy concentrations of Co-60, Cs-134, Cs-137, Eu-152, Eu-154, and Eu-155 are in good agreement, and all results are below detection limits of approximately 0.001 pCi/m3.
+Health and Energy concentrations of the gamma emitting radionuclides Co-60, Cs-134, Cs-137, Eu-152, Eu-154, and Eu-155 are in good agreement, and all results are below detection limits of approximately 0.001 pCi/m.

 Historically, Health and Energy occasionally detect Cs-137 in air samples.
-When it is detected, the concentrations reported by Energy are typically one-half the concentration value reported by Health.
+When it is detected, the concentrations reported by Energy are typically one-half the value reported by Health.
 Cs-137 was not detected in this reporting period.

-Health and Energy Pu-238 concentrations in semiannual air samples are in good agreement (Figure 3.1.9), with the exception of one sample.
-Most of the results are below the detection limit; however, Health detected an anomalous Pu-238 concentration slightly above the detection limit from the 100K Area, while Energy's result did not confirm the detection.
+Health and Energy Pu-238 concentrations in semiannual air samples are generally in good agreement, and most results are below the detection limit, as can be seen in Figure 3.1.10.
+However, Health detected Pu-238 concentration slightly above the detection limit at PFP N555 in 200 Area, while Energy's result did not confirm the detection.
 Plutonium-238, produced in historical reactor operations in small quantities and with a relatively short half-life of 88 years, is generally not detected in Hanford environmental air samples.
 However, Health occasionally detects Pu-238 at small concentrations near historical plutonium operations in the 200 Area.